-A set of 25 paddy soils was collected previously (Kader et al., 2013) from farmers' fields throughout Northern Bangladesh, which has a subtropical monsoon climate (anthe sampled fields.
+A set of 25 paddy soils was previously collected (Kader et al., 2013) from agricultural fields throughout northern Bangladesh, which has a subtropical monsoon climate (annual mean temperature of $25.8 \,^{\circ}$ C and annual precipitation of 2428 mm; Bangladesh Meteorological Department, 2011).
+Either one or two rice crops were cultivated per year on the sampled fields.
 Surface soil samples (0-15 cm) were collected from 15 locations per field by means of an auger (diameter 2.5 cm).
 These samples were bulked into one composite sample and were thoroughly mixed.
-The field moist soil was gently broken apart by hand and was air-dried and ground to pass a 2 mm sieve prior to further analysis.
+The field's moist soil was gently broken apart by hand, air dried and ground to pass a 2 mm sieve prior to further analysis.